 It was a bakingly hot day (a max. of 38 degrees!) so there wasn't a huge amount in the way of birdlife.
 There were several families of coots with chicks at various stages of development; some brand-new and still fluffy and other nearly fully-fledged adults.
 I also spotted a heron flying across the horizon.

 Most exciting for me though was the pair of little grebes I glimpsed briefly.
 Although I've seen great-crested grebes before, little grebes were a new one for me so I was quite pleased that I spotted them before they ducked under the water and swam off.
-I actually heard them before I saw them; they have a pretty distinctive call
+I actually heard them before I saw them; they have a pretty distinctive call!

 Not a great photo but they didn't stick around for the paparazzi!